Resource Management Journal

 Resource Management Theory & Practice

-Resource Management Theory & Practice is published annually.
+Resource Management Theory & Practice is published annually at the beginning of each year.

 Articles should be within 4000 – 8000 words in length, inclusive of footnotes.

-The copy deadline for the 2017 edition is February 25.
+The copy deadline for the each edition is September 01.

 Articles and other contributions submitted for consideration for publication in the Resource Management Theory & Practice should be emailed to Karol Helmink, RMLA Executive Officer: firstname.lastname@example.org.